Sequencer: Deep LSTM for Image Classification: Method

 \subsection{Sequencer architecture}

 \paragraph{Overall architecture} In the last few years, ViT and its many variants based on self-attention~\cite{dosovitskiy2020image, touvron2020training, liu2021swin, zhou2021refiner} have attracted much attention in computer vision.
 Following these, several works~\cite{tolstikhin2021mlp, touvron2021resmlp, liu2021pay, hou2022vision} have been proposed to replace self-attention with MLP.
 There have also been studies of replacing self-attention with a hard local induced bias module~\cite{chen2022cyclemlp, yu2021metaformer} and with a global filter~\cite{rao2021global} using the fast Fourier transform algorithm (FFT)~\cite{cooley1965algorithm}.
-This paper continues this trend and attempts to replace the self-attention layer with LSTM~\cite{hochreiter1997long}: we propose a new architecture aiming at memory saving by mixing spatial information with LSTM, which is memory-economical, parameter-saving, and has the ability to learn long-range dependencies.
+This paper continues this trend and attempts to replace the self-attention layer with LSTM~\cite{hochreiter1997long}: we propose a new architecture aiming at memory saving by mixing spatial information with LSTM, which is memory-economical compared to ViT, parameter-saving, and has the ability to learn long-range dependencies.

 Figure \ref{figure:sequencer} shows the overall structure of Sequencer architecture.
 Sequencer architecture takes non-overlapping patches as input and projects them onto the feature map.
-Sequencer block, which is a core component of Sequencer, consists of the following sub-components: (1) BiLSTM layer can mix spatial information memory economically and globally.
+Sequencer block, which is a core component of Sequencer, consists of the following sub-components: (1) BiLSTM layer can mix spatial information more memory-economically for high-resolution images than Transformer layer and more globally than CNN.
 (2) MLP for channel-mixing as well as~\cite{dosovitskiy2020image, tolstikhin2021mlp}.
 Sequencer block is called Vanilla Sequencer block when plain BiLSTM layers are used as BiLSTM layers as Figure \ref{figure:vanila_sequencer} and Sequencer2D block when BiLSTM2D layers are used as Figure \ref{figure:sequencer2d}.
 We define BiLSTM2D layer later.
 The output of the last block is sent to the linear classifier via the global average pooling layer, as in most other architectures.

 \paragraph{BiLSTM2D layer} We propose the BiLSTM2D layer as a technique to mix 2D spatial information efficaciously.
 It has two plain BiLSTMs: a vertical BiLSTM and a horizontal one.
 For an input $\mathbf{X}\in\mathbb{R}^{H\times W\times C}$, $\{\mathbf{X}_{:, w, :}\in \mathbb{R}^{H\times C}\}_{w=1}^W$ is viewed as a set of sequences, where $H$ is the number of tokens in the vertical direction, $W$ is the number of sequences in the horizontal direction, and $C$ is the channel dimension.
 All sequences $\mathbf{X}_{:, w, :}$ are input into the vertical BiLSTM with shared weights and hidden dimension $D$: